My Favourite Eco-Friendly Christmas Crackers In The UK

 If Christmas just isn’t Christmas in your household without a Christmas cracker to pop before dinner, then worry not.
 Some clever retailers and crafters have come up with eco-friendly Christmas crackers that can be used time and time again.

-Other retailers have started to produce fully recyclable crackers.
-Here, the outer wrappers can go straight into your recycling bin.
-Not only that, but the contents are plastic-free too.
-This means you can still have a cracking Christmas, without contributing to landfill.
+Other retailers have started to produce fully recyclable and plastic-free crackers.
+This means the outer wrappers can go straight into your recycling bin, and the contents are plastic-free too.
+So you can still have a cracking Christmas, without contributing to landfill.

-Don’t worry – it’s not hard to track down Christmas crackers that are eco-friendly and sustainable.
-Here are ten of the best to get you started, catering to a wide range of budgets:
+Don’t worry – it’s not hard to track down Christmas crackers that are kind to the planet.
+Here are eight top sustainable picks in the UK to get you started, catering to a range of budgets.

-If you opt for refillable crackers then I’ve also got ideas for what to put in them, and some top-tier jokes to go in them, so keep scrolling for those too!
+And if you opt for refillable crackers, then I’ve also got ideas for what to put in them.
+I’ve even got some top-tier jokes to go in them at the bottom of this post, so keep scrolling for those too!

 Keep This Cracker

-If you are looking for something eco-friendly that still performs like a traditional Christmas cracker, then try Keep This Cracker (£22 – £24 at Not On The High Street for six reusable crackers).
+If you are looking for something environmentally friendly that still performs like a traditional Christmas cracker, then try Keep This Cracker (ยฃ22 – ยฃ24.95 at Not On The High Street for six reusable crackers).

 These cardboard crackers, available in a range of colours and patterns, are ones that you can pull again and again.
 All you need to do is replace the snap each time.
-And the good news is, that at £2.50 for 12 snaps, it’s not prohibitively expensive to replace them.
-What’s more, the snaps are recyclable and compostable for a low-waste party that goes with a bang.
+At ยฃ2.50 for 12 snaps, it’s not prohibitively expensive to replace them.
+What’s more, the snaps are recyclable and compostable.

-The Christmas crackers themselves are recyclable and compostable and are printed in the UK with water/vegetable-based inks on cardboard from responsible sources.
+The Christmas crackers themselves are recyclable and compostable.
+Plus, they are printed in the UK with water/vegetable-based inks on cardboard from responsible sources.
 Even though they are made of cardboard, they are durable.
-We’ve found you can pull them quite hard and they don’t tear.
+We’ve found you can pull them quite hard, and they don’t tear.

 What I also like is that even the ribbon has been carefully considered.
 These are woven in the UK using yarns made from 100% recycled plastic bottles.

-The eco-friendly Christmas crackers come flat-packed and in plastic-free packaging, ready to pop into shape and fill with your own special gifts.
-And cleverly, after Christmas, the crackers can then be flat-packed and stored away for next year’s celebrations.
+The crackers come flat-packed and in plastic-free packaging, ready to pop into shape and fill with your own special gifts.
+And cleverly, the crackers can then be flat-packed and stored away for next year’s celebrations.

 Marks & Spencer

-Big-name retailers are also coming around to the idea of eco-friendly plastic-free Christmas crackers.
-Marks & Spencer, for example, offers a wide range of plastic-free Christmas crackers, from £7.
+Big-name retailers are also coming around to the idea of more sustainable crackers.
+Marks & Spencer, for example, offers a wide range of plastic-free Christmas crackers, from ยฃ7.

 All crackers contain the obligatory paper hat and a joke.
 And depending on the box of crackers you choose, some contain games, some contain wooden tree decorations, some contain recyclable metal gifts, and others contain jigsaw puzzles.
 These crackers will definitely keep you entertained throughout Christmas dinner and beyond.